-Risk reduction in epidural proceduresJanuary 29th, 2014 in Other /
+Risk reduction in epidural proceduresJanuary 29, 2014 in Medicine & Health / Other

 Thousands of epidurals are performed by doctors every year.
 The procedure is commonly used for pain-relief during childbirth, the treatment of chronic back pain or as a means to provide anaesthesia during operations.

 Inserting an epidural needle into the spine requires great skill and extensive training, and can be challenging even for experienced anaesthetists.
 Obesity poses further difficulties, due to technical problems locating the epidural space.